Mostafa Abedinifard, SSHRC Postdoctoral Fellow (2017-2019), University of Toronto

 John Gardner, Anglia Ruskin University

-Sorcha Gunne, NUI Galway: One of the founder members of the world-literature network, Sorcha’s recent research – including an article in the forthcoming special issue of Atlantic Studies: Global Currents – focuses on the intersection of world literature, materialist feminism and gender studies.
+Sorcha Gunne, STK, University of Oslo: One of the founder members of the world-literature network, Sorcha’s current research – including an article in the recent world-literature special issue of Atlantic Studies: Global Currents – focuses on the intersection of world literature and materialist feminism/ SRT.

 Daniel Hartley, Leeds University: Daniel Hartley is a Leverhulme Postdoctoral Fellow in the Centre for World Literatures at the University of Leeds.
 His first book, The Politics of Style: Towards a Marxist Poetics, was published in 2017.
 He is currently working on two interrelated book projects: a comparative study of impersonality and depersonalisation in contemporary world literature, and a postcolonial theory of personhood.